Burraga: Aboriginal and early settler history

 The area now known as Burraga lies on the traditional lands of the Wiradjuri people.
 The name Burraga is almost certainly a settler rendering of an Aboriginal language word.
+Sydney J. Endacott (Australian Aboriginal Words and Place Names and Their Meanings, 1959) states that Burraga means "Bitter Swamp".
 Burraga is also the name of the cadastral parish on the northern side of Thompson's Creek.